awslabs/aws-well-architected-labs/Reliability/300_Health_Checks_and_Dependencies/Lab_Guide.md

 1. Click on **Events**, and click the refresh icon to observe the stack progress
       * New EC2 instances running the error handling code are being deployed
       * When stack **status** is _CREATE_COMPLETE_ (about four minutes) then continue

-@TODO consider server_healthcheck.py link to read from raw github instead of S3

 #### 3.4.3 Health check code